 This course addresses historical and contemporary theories and methods for teaching English as a Second Language with a focus on teaching reading, writing, speaking, and listening in the context of content areas through effective instructional planning, implementation, management, and assessment.
 This course includes 30 hours of field experience.
-Prerequisites: EDUC 330, EDUC 331, and EDUC 332.
+Prerequisites: Admission to Major, EDUC 330, EDUC 331, and EDUC 332.